 A fun and easy game like bingo is always a crowd pleaser and a fun way to spark your little one’s competitive side.

-These placemats will make your little one feel like they’re at their favorite restaurant (even though a home-cooked meal is always better)!
+These placemats will make your little one feel like they’re at their favorite restaurant (even though a home-cooked meal is delicious too)!

 Your kids may be excited to learn that some other countries also celebrate Thanksgiving.
 With this craft, they can add a feather for each new country they learn about.
 An activity that’s both fun and educational is always a ‘yes’ in my book.

-Don’t throw out those rolls just yet!
+Don’t recycle those empty toilet paper rolls just yet!
 Instead, let your little ones make their own turkeys out of them with this simple and fun craft.